How We Migrated a Multilingual Website From Smartling to WPML

 In this case study, we look closely at how Dizzain helped migrate our client with over 30,000 pages from Smartling to a custom solution based on WPML while improving the WordPress website performance and saving the company tons of money in SaaS fees.

-Our customer is a leading technology platform that provides large- and medium-sized businesses with cloud-based solutions for ads distribution and predictive media optimization technology.
-It’s award-winning products help companies engage audiences with digital media.
+Our customer is a leading technology platform that provides large- and medium-sized businesses with cloud-based solutions for ad distribution and predictive media optimization technology.
+Its award-winning products help companies engage audiences with digital media.
 The company operates in 10+ countries and serves customers across the globe.

-The client was running individual websites on country level domains and supported content translation across 9 languages.
-The existing SaaS content translation platform enabled such functionally but was becoming increasingly restrictive and costly:
+The client ran individual websites on country-level domains and supported content translation across 9 languages.
+The existing SaaS content translation platform enabled such functionality but was becoming increasingly restrictive and costly:

 The customer was looking for a new way to implement the multilingual functionality and make the process of translation easy to manage and customize, as well as increase the website performance.
 Additionally, the team was searching for a time-saving and cost-effective solution, so they could focus on more strategic tasks for improving their products.